colincoghill/oasisqe/docs/ROADMAP.md

 3.9.5 OSS Release
 =================

+ * Roll in functionality of "OASIS HS".
+Make sure we can replace that system.
  * Simple Question Editor (Multichoice + basic features, easy to use)
- * Basic Question Creation Documentation
+ * Basic Question Creation Documentation (2004 manual is good, but get it on web and update)
  * Way to delete/deactivate an account
  * Enrol in (open) course
+ * Facebook Authentication (and Google, Twitter, etc?)
  * Support Web site
  * Tidy up caching/performance, make sure we're load balancer/cache ready